cpyang123/DE-W4/README.md

-# DE-W2
+# DE-W4
-This is mini project 2 of the IDS 706 class, we're generating a preliminary analysis of a sample housing price data.
+This is mini project 4 of the IDS 706 class, we're generating a preliminary analysis of a sample housing price data.

+This project is different from W2, with additional CI/CD process to test for different python versions.

 See the report.md file for the generated report.
 [Report](./report.md)